Uncertainty Quantification for Bayesian CART: Proof of Theorem

-where we bounded the exponential term in \eqref{eq:bound_ratio} from below by $1$.
 We now continue to bound the ratio \eqref{ratio_Wplus}.
-For each given $\mT^+$, there is {\em at most} $l_S$ trees $\wt\mT\in\bT_{\backslash(l_S,k_S)}$ which have the same extended tree $\wt\mT^+=\mT^+$.
-This is because $\mT^+$ is obtained by extending one branch by adding no more than $l_S$ nodes.
-Using this fact and the definition of $b(n,l_S)$ above,
+For each given $\mT^+$, there are {\em at most} $l_S$ trees $\wt\mT\in\bT_{\backslash(l_S,k_S)}$ which have the same extended tree $\wt\mT^+=\mT^+$.
+This is because $\mT^+$ is obtained by extending one given branch by adding no more than $l_S$ nodes.
+Using this fact, \eqref{ratio_Wplus}, and the definition of $b(n,l_S)$ on the last display,

 By choosing $A=A(\Gamma)>0$ large enough, this leads to

 Then the result follows as, on the event $\cA$,